-Identification of phenotypes was based on data from the first two surveys (1990 and 1992-1994).
-Of the 488 respondents to the second survey (1992-1994), data was analysed from 319 with a positive response in either survey (1990 or 1992-1994) to one or both of the following questions: "Has your child ever had attacks of wheezing?" and "Does he/she usually have a cough apart from colds?" (fig. 1).
+Identification of phenotypes was based on data from the first two surveys (1990 and 1992-4).
+From among the 488 respondents to the second survey (1992-4) we analyzed data from all those with a positive response in either survey (1990 or 1992-4) to one or both of the questions: "Has your child ever had attacks of wheezing?" and "Does he/she usually have a cough apart from colds?" (n=319) (Figure 1).

-In a next step, prognosis was compared across phenotypes, using data on current (i.e. within previous 12 months) wheeze, frequent wheeze, bronchodilator use and cough without colds from two recent surveys, carried out in 1998 and 2003, when the children were aged 8-13 and 13-18 yrs, respectively.
-All children who were asymptomatic in the first two surveys, 169 in total, served as a control group.
+In a next step we compared prognosis between identified phenotypes, using data on current (i.e. previous 12-month) wheeze, frequent wheeze, bronchodilator use and cough without colds from two recent surveys, 1998 and 2003, when the children were aged 8-13 and 13-18 years respectively.
+Children who were asymptomatic in the first two surveys (n=169) served as a control group.